 Day 5: Let’s Feast - Editing for Style

-The challenge hasn't started yet so be sure to opt in on the fun!
+The challenge has started so be sure to opt in on the fun!

-If you would like to start on a lighter note, do subscribe to my weekly newsletter CHASING LIGHT where I focus on how to get ahead with your photography minus the burnout.
+If you would like to start on a lighter note, do subscribe to my weekly newsletter Vibe and Feast where I focus on how to get ahead with your photography minus the burnout.

 Finally, I leave you with this quote below: